-The appearance differences between male and female birds are most apparent during the spring and summer breeding season, when brighter colors attract mates more effectively.
-Bold colors are also less dangerous in the summer months, when colorful birds can still blend into bright flowers and foliage.
-For some dimorphic species, males molt into a less brilliant, more camouflaged plumage each fall but will refresh their brighter colors each spring.
-Some of the most distinctive dimorphic species include...
+The physical differences between male and female birds are most apparent during the spring and summer breeding season when brighter colors attract mates more effectively.
+Bold colors are also less dangerous in the summer months when colorful birds can still blend into bright flowers and foliage.
+For some species, males molt into a less brilliant, more camouflaged plumage each fall but will refresh their brighter colors each spring.
+Examples of distinctively dimorphic species include:

-- Northern cardinals, with brilliant red males and much differently colored reddish-tan females
+- Northern cardinals have brilliant red males and much differently colored reddish-tan females

-- Many different duck species with outrageous male plumages but camouflaged females
+- Many different duck species have outrageous male plumages but camouflaged females

-- Painted buntings, with rainbow-colored males and monochrome greenish females
+- Painted buntings tend to have rainbow-colored males and monochrome greenish females

-- Many grouse, quail and pheasants where males have plumes or other unique feathers and colors but females are much more camouflaged
+- Many grouse, quail, and pheasants males have plumes or other unique feathers and colors but females are much more camouflaged

-- Additional woodpeckers that have only minor differences between males and females, such as the extent of color on the head or face
+- Other woodpeckers that have only minor differences between males and females, such as the extent of color on the head or face

-- Some hummingbirds where males tend to have colorful gorgets while females have plain throats, though the rest of the plumage may be similar
+- Some hummingbird males have colorful gorgets while females have plain throats, though the rest of the plumage may be similar

 - Parrot species that have identical plumage though the size and color of the cere can be used for sex determination

 Another common appearance difference between bird genders is their size.
 In many cases, female birds are larger than males, though in most songbirds the size differences may not be noticeable unless two birds are side by side.
 Larger birds of prey, such as the golden eagle, typically have much more prominent size differences between males and females.
 Even if the birds' overall sizes may not be too different, there may be gender size differences in bill length or in specialized feathers, such as taller crests or longer tail streamers.

 Gender Differences by Behavior